Eren2op/RYOMEN-SUKUNA-ROBOT/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Sukuna suitable for Anime and Manga group chats.

-Can be found on telegram as [KingSukunaBot](https://t.me/KingSukunaBot).
+Can be found on telegram as [KingSukunaBot](https://t.me/KingSukuna_Bot).

-The Support group can be reached out to at [RYOMEN SUKUNA SUPPORT](https://t.me/sukunasupportgroup), where you can ask for help about [KINGSUKUNABOT](https://t.me/KingSukuna_Bot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Ryomen Sukuna Support](https://t.me/sukunasupportgroup), where you can ask for help about [KINGSUKUNABOT](https://t.me/KingSukuna_Bot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [RYOMEN SUKUNA UPDATES](https://t.me/SukunaRobotUpdates)
 ## Note: